robmoffat/markdown-cv/src/rob-moffat.md

 Back Testing was a project built in CS using the REF architecture.

 - I ran a team responsible for building an Automated Testing Framework for REF, and we also took care of building tests specific to the Back Testing project.
 - I ran a weekly workshop for developers and BAs on the Back Testing project to explain methodology and process.
-We covered aspects of statistics (**p-Values, Cramer von Mises, Sampling Dots**), testing methodology (mocking, integration testing) and risk methodology (**Monte-Carlo, Historic VaR**) for an audience in multiple regions.
+We covered aspects of statistics such as **p-Values, Cramer von Mises, Sampling Dots**, testing methodology (mocking, integration testing) and risk methodologies like **Monte-Carlo or Historic VaR** for an audience in multiple regions.

 [/block]